Spring Boot automated controller

 tool, we retrieve the home page.

-In this tutorial, we have created a simple controller and view in Spring Boot without creating a specific controller class.
+In this article we have created a simple controller and view in Spring Boot without creating a specific controller class.
 We have used FreeMarker as template engine.